datalad/datalad/paper.md

 ## Extensions

 Like Git and git-annex, DataLad core not only provides a generic tool not encumbered by a specific field of science or domain, it also establishes the foundation to build specialized solutions on top of.
-DataLad extensions mechanism allows to harmoniously extend DataLad's with a domain or technology specific functionality.
+"DataLad extensions", stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad's with a domain or technology specific functionality.
+A dedicated [datalad-extension-template](https://github.com/datalad/datalad-extension-template) template repository can be used to create new DataLad extensions.
-Some exemplar extensions include:
+Some exemplar established extensions include:

 - [datalad-container](https://github.com/datalad/datalad-container) [@datalad-container:zenodo] to simplify management and use of Docker and Singularity containers typically containing complete computational environments;
 - [datalad-crawler](https://github.com/datalad/datalad-crawler) [@datalad-crawler:zenodo] the functionality which initiated the DataLad project - to automate creation and updates of DataLad datasets from external resources;